Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-02-release-notes.md

 }
 ```

-We've added an option to avoid twice call of the CustomSignHash delegate during signing.
-This was made at the User's request PDFNET-56058 that was originally reported as a bug.
-If you use SignHash to create a digital signature, you may find that the delegate is called twice during the document saving process.
-If for some reason you cannot afford two calls, for example, if a PIN code request occurs during the call, you can use the `AvoidEstimatingSignatureLength` option for the PKCS1, PKCS7, PKCS7Detached, and ExternalSignature classes.
+We’ve added an option to avoid twice calls from the CustomSignHash delegate during signing.
+This was made at the User’s request PDFNET-56058 which was originally reported as a bug.
+If you use SignHash to create a digital signature, you may find that the delegate is called twice during the document-saving process.
+Suppose for some reason you cannot afford two calls, for example.
+If a PIN code request occurs during the call, you can use the `AvoidEstimatingSignatureLength` option for the `PKCS1`, `PKCS7`, `PKCS7Detached`, and `ExternalSignature` classes.

 The following code shows the use of the new options: